-Men can be screened if their risk of chlamydial infection is increased—for example, if they have sex with men, are patients at an adolescent or STD clinic, or when they are admitted to a correctional facility.
+Men can be screened if their risk of chlamydial infection is increased—for example, if they have sex with men, are patients at an adolescent or STI clinic, or when they are admitted to a correctional facility.

 Men who have sex with men are screened at least once a year and more often if they have HIV infection or risk factors such as multiple partners.

 Prevention of Chlamydial Infections